Communication Breakdowns

 • withholds

-We unconsciously create breakdowns to remind us that we are out-integrity (not whole, not complete), that we are dragging around remnants of prior conversations.
-These leftovers are referred to as incompletes (prior communications that were not mutually satisfying).
-Each breakdown gives us an opportunity to restore our integrity, to complete a prior interaction, one in which someone else is also incomplete because of the way we interacted with them.
+We unconsciously create breakdowns and thwartings (including "accidents") to remind us that we are out-integrity (not whole, not complete), that we are dragging around remnants of prior incidents, interactions or conversations.
+These leftovers are referred to as incompletes (prior interactions that were not mutually satisfying).
+Each present-day breakdown, each time someone (or "the universe") thwarts us, it gives us an opportunity to restore our integrity, to complete a prior interaction, one in which someone else is most likely also incomplete because of the way we interacted with them.

 [ top ]